 These tracks were written by Johnny but both Burnettes were already superb songwriters with a strong flair for commercial but tasteful melodies.
 'I'm Restless' is one of those songs that stick in your head with only one play and Johnny's singing has much to do with it.
 And then there's that repetitive and skillfully processed guitar line which perfectly fits the song.
 Joe Maphis as well as Eddie Cochran could have played it.
 However, the chorus in the background and the echoed drum part somewhat remind me of 'Don't Ever Let Me Go', so I tend to think that Eddie is responsible for it.
 All the more because, since it was Capehart's first assignment for the new imprint, I imagine that he would have played it safe by using Eddie rather than anyone else.

 It's equally hard to say who played on 'Kiss Me'.
 The very first guitar notes in the intro sound like those in 'Warm Love' and some of the guitar strums throughout the song might recall Joe Maphis but the solo doesn't sound like him - nor Eddie for that matter.
 It could be Johnny himself on guitar as it's not too complicated technically speaking.
 A different version/take of 'Kiss Me', with slight differences in both sound and vocal, was erroneously released in 1980 on the Dutch 'Let's Have A Party' album.
 Of course, Maphis had lent his talents to the Brothers' magnificent Imperial '45 ('Warm Love' b/w 'My Honey', #5509) earlier in the year so it's still quite possible that he was called upon for these sessions.
 He would play on many other Freedom releases as we will see.
 Another mystery concerns the syncopated drumming on 'Kiss Me' - could it be Eddie beating the skins ?
-Or did Eddie supply/overdub the strong bass guitar accompaniment like he did in 'My Baby (She Loves Me)' by The Four Dots ?
+Or did Eddie supply/overdub the strong bass guitar accompaniment like he did in some of the Four Dots' stuff ?
+Was he involved at all ?
 Will we ever know ?

 Interestingly enough, a promo copy of this single was found in Eddie's own record collection as well as one of Johnny's second Freedom '45.
 It coupled two more very original tunes from, apparently, different sessions :